naver-ai/tropical-nerf/README.md

-# Polyhedral Complex Derivation from Piecewise Trilinear Networks
+# Polyhedral Complex Derivation from Piecewise Trilinear Networks (NeurIPS 2024)

 This is the repository that contains source code for the [TropicalNeRF website](https://naver-ai.github.io/tropical-nerf/).